Thommil/homepage/content/post/learningopengl.md

 We're talking about 4K, 8K, 60FPS, HDR...
 Once again, it's impressive but where are the emotions?

-Looking at indie scene, we find some gems, no 8K/60FPS but pure graphical emotions:
+Looking at indie scene, we find some gems, no 8K/60FPS but pure graphical experiences:
 <div class="gallery">
     <div>
         <img src="/images/fez.png" alt="Fez - 2012 "/>